Graaly/webapp/README.md

 Create a new version by uploading the apk signed file

+## iPhone app

+Open console / terminal in the *webapp* folder

+quasar build -m cordova -T ios

+Open the xproj file

+Build and Archive the app (select Generic iOS Device to archive), then deploy it

+If any issue with certificate, or provisioning profile, generate a new certificate, or provisioning profile on https://developer.apple.com/account/ios/profile/production/edit/44CLFUHY8J
+(/!\ the current provisioning profile works with 3/11/2018 certificate)

 # Debug web app

 ## With Chrome Desktop & Chrome Android